jojje/replace-ssh-key/README.md

    file named `id_rsa.pub` in the same directory.
 3. Hashed hostnames are not being used (`HashKnownHosts no` in ssh config) Without it there is no way to automatically figure out what machines the script need to swap the keys for.
+If the user "suffers" from hashed hostnames in the known_hosts file, then they have an out through the --hosts option.

 The reason for the second assumption is that some users (me included) have a habit of adding comments to the public key, so we know what keys are installed,